Key points when claiming for food poisoning

 In most cases, identifying the cause won't affect the compensation you receive, although it might strengthen your case.
 For example, knowing the specific cause may help narrow down where and how you were exposed.

-No win, no fee food poisoning compensation claims
+Can I make a no win, no fee food poisoning claim?

 Find out more about how no win, no fee claims work